msmith1392/travelgetaway/README.md

 #### Database

-- Install Postgres locally or use Docker
+- Install Postgres locally or use Podman
 - Run migration scripts in `/db/migrations/`
 - Run seed data scripts in `/db/seed/`